 Of course, the ethical issue most candidates face at one time or another is just how far they are willing to go in terms of securing a group's endorsement.
 Whenever a group asks you to take a position that conflicts with your sense of what best serves your constituents' interests, you are in a danger zone.
 You may be tempted to think that you need the group's endorsement - or a series of groups' endorsements - to get elected and do good things for your community.
-This type of "the ends justify the means" thinking presents another ethics red flag (see the February 2010 "Everyday Ethics" column titled "A Leader's Dilemma: Ethics Versus Expediency.")
+This type of "the ends justify the means" thinking presents another ethics red flag.